 Roaring Mountain

-Roaring Mountain is full of fumaroles (steam vents).
-In the early 1900s, the fumaroles were loud enough to be heard for miles hence its name.
+Roaring Mountain was full of fumaroles (steam vents).
+In the early 1900s, the fumaroles were loud enough to be heard for miles, hence its name.

 Nymph Lake